 - Physical skills, such as rolling over, sitting, standing and walking

 - Secondary sexual characteristics (delayed in adolescents)

 The treatment depends on the cause of the delayed growth and development.
 These causal factors can include endocrine issues (hormonal factors), chronic infections, gut health, emotional health and previous complications in pregnancy.
-Delayed growth due to nutritional factors can be resolved by a tailored nutritional plan and other treatments for failure to thrive will address each root cause with natural medicine and a bespoke plan.
+Delayed growth due to nutritional factors can be resolved by a tailored nutritional plan and other treatments for failure to thrive will address each root cause with non pharmaceutical medicine and a bespoke plan.

 Our approach is kind and very gentle.
-We also address any tummy issues the child may have.

 If you would like to book an appointmentContact Deborah’s Medical Secretary for an appointment